FREE Uber Tax Info Pack

 If you need help lodging your BAS, visit our BAS Information page to find out how to lodge through DriveTax.
 Or if you did not drive at all and have $0 income, here’s how to easily lodge a Nil BAS for free via MyGov.

 Once you have lodged your BAS’s it’s very easy to calculate your JobKeeper Turnover.
 On your BAS just take G1 minus 1A.
-In other words, your Gross Sales excluding GST.
+That’s your Gross Sales excluding GST.

 If you are not registered for GST you will need to calculate your Turnover manually.
 UberEats drivers, refer to your Monthly Tax Summary and just add up all of the amounts on the top half of the summary (i.e. Fare Breakdown + Other Income Breakdown).
 If you deliver for any other companies, if they give you a summary of your income before deducting their fees then that’s the figure you should use, or if that’s not available then just go by the deposits into your bank account.